 Taupe Cabinets – Benjamin Moore Hampsire Taupe

 For my kitchen makeover, I decided to do taupe cabinets with the cream painted backsplash.
 I wanted a color that works with the current brown and cream granite countertops, as well as a color that will work with the new quartz countertops we plan to install next year.
+(May 2021 UPDATE: our new backsplash and countertops are in!
+See the completed DIY Kitchen Makeover in that post!).
 So, Benjamin Moore Hampshire Taupe was the winning color!

 I never thought I would have taupe kitchen cabinets, but here we are.
 I like that they’re neutral but not white.
 I think white would have been too stark with the current countertops, and much too bright for my home once we install the new countertops (which will primarily be white).